LiEnby/FasterARK/README.md

 # FasterARK
 a new tool install ARK-4 on PSVita,

-==
+== Featuers ==

+- Simple PS3-Like user interface

-- this is faster than the previous FastARK tool by OneLUA,
+- Faster than the previous FastARK tool by OneLUA.

-- does not rely on including a copyirighted game files,
+- Does not include a game ROM or files.

-- does not require any legitimate "base game" to be installed.
+- Does not require any legitimate "base game" to be installed.

-- does not require a reboot
+- Does not require a reboot

-- works without background download trick
+- Bubble installed properly with ScePromote, not using background download trick

 ==